kevincjhung/strength-curve/README.md

 # strength-curve

 It is the coach, it tells you how heavy to lift.
-You focus on getting the work done
+You focus on getting the work done.